carbon-design-system/design-system-website/src/content/guidelines/accessibility/color.md

 Visual impairments can include low vision, color blindness, and complete blindness.
 Carbon components have been designed to accommodate the entire spectrum of visual impairment, though designer diligence is still needed to ensure that the components are used correctly.

 ## Color contrast
-**Carbon meets WCAG AA standards across the entire system, including color contrast ratios.**
+**Carbon meets IBM Web Checklist (WCAG AA) standards across the entire system, including color contrast ratios.**

 AA requirements state that: